 Highly trained doctors: Our specialists have advanced training in areas such as colon and rectal surgery, cancer and gastroenterology.
 They can treat the most complex cancers.

-- Pathologists, who study tissue samples (biopsies) under a microscope to diagnose cancer.
-These specialists also determine whether the cancer is likely to be fast- or slow-growing.
+- Pathologists who study samples under a microscope to diagnose cancer.

-- Cancer dietitians, who can help you with nutritional needs before, during and after treatment.
+- Cancer dietitians who can support you with nutrition.

-- Medical geneticists, who help patients assess and manage any risk of an inherited cancer syndrome.
+- Medical geneticists who help you assess and manage any risk of an inherited cancer syndrome.

 Help navigating treatment: Nurse coordinators work with you to arrange an endoscopy for diagnosis, for example, or to prepare you for surgery.
 You can focus on your health.

-Access to other specialists: At OHSU, you have access to any specialist you may need.
-If cancer treatment requires taking out a large section of tissue, for example, plastic surgeons can join the procedure to make repairs.
+Access to other specialists: Because we are a university medical center, you have access to any specialist you may need.
+If your treatment requires taking out a large section of tissue, for example, plastic surgeons can join the procedure to make repairs.

 Ostomy support: If you need surgery, you may need a colostomy, a procedure that creates an opening (stoma) in your belly to eliminate stool.
 Sometimes the stoma is temporary while intestines heal.
 Our team includes nurses with special training to help you adjust, overcome fears and enjoy a high quality of life.